Image

 1. Chemical Tests (ie. a breathalizer)

-In Monroe County, MO stops for DUIs, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
+When police officers stop drivers in Monroe County MO for drunk driving or driving under the influence, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
 There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-If you already did a breathalyzer test, speak to an experienced Monroe County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Monroe County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to examine if the breathalyzer or other test was administered as according to law and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Monroe County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Monroe County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to determine if the breathalyzer or other test was administered legally and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are designed to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Monroe County, MO and throughout the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Monroe County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction